atsbomb/bombRig/README.md

 - FK

 Select multiple objects in order and run.
+Everything selected will be driven by FK CON both translation and rotation where applicable.
 ```
 import importlib
 import bombRig.fk